 Live, she thinks, deciding to lean into the fear rather than try to ignore it.
 The ghost is sending out grief; let it feel the motherly love she feels for her own pokemon, the desire to protect them no matter what.
 Live.
 That’s all that matters.
 Live, live, live…

 “Gale!”
 Haku yells, and rushes toward her with a potion in hand.
-Blue tried to lock another attack onto the ghost after it struck, but it didn’t stop when it hit the ground, simply sinking into it again.
+Blue tried to lock another attack onto the ghost after it struck, but it didn’t stop when it hit the ground, simply sinking into it again and leaving its bone club behind to clatter across the ground.

 He almost steps forward to help with Gale, but instead instinctively flings himself at Jason, catching the older boy around the middle so that they both roll along the ground.